-After installation, you sign into your account and choose the accountability partner.
-For parents, you will choose to receive the reports.
-You can choose which level of content you want know about and how often to receive reports.
-You can also log on at any time to view a detailed browsing history for specific dates.
-Accountability reports are detailed, well-organized, and will point out very clearly any questionable activity.
-Even the subject line of the e-mail is customized, such as “Report Looks Good” or “Review Suggested”, to let you know right away that you might want to take a detailed look.
 Covenant Eyes is also a popular product for adults who are trying to reduce their online temptations.
 Unfortunately, porn addiction is a real problem in our society.
 Not all who install the service are parents looking to protect their kids.
 Many are trying to protect themselves!
 You will see this reflected on the web site which, does communicate Christian values.
-So there are many who are setting this up on their own computers and sending the accountability reports to a trusted friend.
-There is also a “Panic Button”, for those who may be struggling with temptations online; they can click the panic button to temporarily halt their access to the Internet.
+There are many who are setting this up on their own computers and sending the accountability reports to a trusted friend.

 The filtering portion worked well, as shown in my screenshots.